sundeepbassi/The-Wellbeing-Retreat/README.md

 I created a media screen max width 400px as the sign up box was misaligning to the top for the mobile devices.
 The small screen was adjusted to 360px.

+There was a problem with the footer floating to the top in the smaller screen sizes.
+Tutor support guided me to check out css tricks and I tried some of the examples but they did not work.
+Tutor support suggested I use style=min-height 100vh in the section and this caused more errors when I did a validator check.
+I decided to remove that property.
+The validator check passed when I removed that property.

+I found that the best thing to do was to remove the sign up box for the mobile devices and it rectified the problem.
+I also thought that with the smaller mobile devices that the social icons could be a better method of contact for the user and they would not have to fill in the sign up box.

 The above was checked through with the love running video about applying responsive design from the Code Institute.